- 1 Overview

-Suppose agents want to see the current status of an item's delivery, along with a list of all of the products a customer has purchased during a given session.
-This information is dynamically updated as custom events for a Delivery of an order session arrive, provided that the custom events provide the necessary data.
+Suppose agents want to see the current status of an item's delivery, along with a list of all of the products a customer purchased during a given session.
+This information is updates dynamically as custom events for a Delivery of an order session arrive, if the custom events provide the necessary data.

 |Required information for the List of all products purchased session attribute||Value|